mdibian/facecognition/README.md

 # Facecognition

 Facecognition is an application that allows you send an image through an artificial intelligence API which tries to detect faces.
-The project was intended only to put some web development technologies into practice.
+The project is pretty simple and was intended only to put some web development technologies into practice.

 <img src='images/home_screenshot.png' width=800px>